Blendfoul/r3e-reality-revamped/README.md

-# Getting Started with Create React App
+# R3e Reality Revamped

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was heavily inspired on the existing R3e Reality project
 ## Available Scripts

 In the project directory, you can run: